Fan Zhengyi: 2020–21 season

-2021/2022
+2021–22 season

 After the 2021 season, Fan returned to China for the first time in 18 months.
 He played in the China City teams event in Xi'an, playing for the local Shaanxi team alongside Zhao Xintong and Li Hang.
 They were beaten in the quarter-final by eventual winners, Shanghai.

 His 2021–22 professional season began with 4 losses and 1 win, against amateur David Lilley.
 Fan then produced his first win against a top-20 player, beating Thepchaiya Un-nooh 5–3 in the first round of qualifying for the German Masters.
 He followed this up with a 5–4 win over Lu Ning to qualify for the main event, held at the Tempodrom in Berlin.
 He defeated opponents including Liam Highfield and Andrew Higginson, before a 0–5 loss to Mark Allen in the quarter-finals.

 In the European Masters, Fan produced his best performance to date in a ranking tournament, defeating opponents including Kyren Wilson, Yan Bingtao, David Gilbert, and Graeme Dott to reach his first ranking final.
 He faced six-time world champion Ronnie O'Sullivan.
 Fan took two-frame leads at 4–2, 6–4, and 8–6, but O'Sullivan recovered to draw level each time.
 Fan took a 9–8 lead, but O'Sullivan again drew level to force a deciding frame.
 After O'Sullivan missed a long red in the decider, Fan made a 92 break to win the match 10–9 for his first ranking title.
 Fan became the fifth Chinese player to win a ranking event, after Ding Junhui, Liang Wenbo, Yan, and Zhao Xintong.

+2022–23 season

+In November 2022 Fan reached the semi-finals of the Champion of Champions event, held in Bolton, defeating Neil Robertson and Ryan Day in the process.

+In April 2023 Zhengyi defeated Stephen Maguire in the final qualifying round 10-6 to reach the World Snooker Championship, held at the Crucible Theatre, Sheffield for the first time.
+In the last 32 round of the World Championship Fan was defeated 10–5 by Mark Allen in a match disrupted by an environmental protest.

+2023–24 season

+Fan started the season ranked 32, his highest ranking start to a season to date (he reached a ranking peak of 29 in October 2023).
+At the invitational Shanghai Masters, he recorded victories over Gary Wilson and Mark Allen, before losing 6–1 in the quarter-finals to Neil Robertson.

+His best ranking performances over the rest of the season were quarter-final appearances at the British Open and the German Masters (losing 5–1 to Mark Williams and 5–0 to Kyren Wilson respectively).
+He was defeated in second qualifying round of the World Snooker Championship by compatriot Jiang Jun by a 10–8 scoreline.